 Siting repeaters at high points can also have disadvantages.
-When two nearby repeaters use the same frequencies, your transceiver might be able to receive both.
+Since most repeaters have cochannel neighbors (other repeaters operating on the same channel) less than 150 miles away, there may be times when your transceiver can receive both.
 But since it operates FM, the capture effect usually ensures that the stronger signal will capture your receiver and the weaker signal will not be heard - at least as long as the stronger repeater is in use.